-Managing money as a freelancer is not always as straightforward as setting a budget and sticking to it.
+Setting up a self-employed bank account or a bank account as a freelancer is critical when it comes to managing your business.
 Since you are your own boss, you are responsible for filing taxes, tracking expenses, managing cash flow and even paying yourself.

-There is no one right way to organize your money as a freelancer, but most experts agree that the first thing to do is separate your personal finances from your business by opening a self-employed bank account.
+While there is no one right way to organize your money as a freelancer or self-employed person, most experts agree that the first thing to do is separate your personal finances from your business by opening a self-employed bank account or a freelance bank account.
 This grants you some limited legal protections, helps you scale and streamline financial transactions.

 Aside from all of the practical benefits it offers, a self-employed bank account signals to clients (and yourself) that you are a serious, professional business owner.
 There are also perks that can help you save money that can then be reinvested into your business when you are ready to expand.

 A self-employed bank account doesn’t have to mean high fees, complicated rules and added stress.
-Options such as Lili Bank and Bluevine are geared towards small businesses and freelancers that will serve your needs in the best possible way.
+The options we share below, for example, are bank accounts geared towards small businesses and freelancers that will serve your needs in the best possible way.

 Lili Bank was launched just two years ago with the express purpose of creating a self-employed bank account solution for freelancers.
 Serving a diverse community of graphic designers, influencers, drivers, writers, artists and more, Lili goes out of its way to provide resources and features tailored to gig workers.

 For freelancers, taxes can be a bit of a headache.
 A Lili self-employed bank account has useful tools to help simplify that process.

 Right from the bank app, you can sort your expenses by swiping them into “life” and “business” categories.
 You can also set up an automatic transfer to a set-aside sub-account that will cover your taxes each quarter.
 Lili even suggests the percentage amount you should save based on your income history.